Consistency is Key

 Once your dog has mastered basic commands, it’s essential to consolidate their learning through regular practice.
 Include training sessions in your daily routine to maintain the obedience level achieved.

-In conclusion, obedience training is a journey that requires time, effort, and commitment from both you and your canine companion.
+To wrap up, obedience training is a journey that requires time, effort, and commitment from both you and your canine companion.
 By employing positive reinforcement, consistency, and patience, you can cultivate good behavior and strengthen the bond with your furry friend.
 Remember, every training session is an opportunity to deepen your relationship and build trust with your dog.